Molo-M/sql-data-warehouse-project/README.md

 ```
 ---

-## 🛡️ License
+## 🛡️ License & Acknowledgments

 This project is licensed under the [MIT License](LICENSE).

-You are free to use, modify, and share this project with proper attribution.
+**Credits:** This project was built as a hands-on learning implementation based on the data engineering tutorial by [Data with Baraa
+](https://www.youtube.com/watch?v=9GVqKuTVANE).
+While the architecture design and core data requirements follow the tutorial, all SQL scripting, pipeline implementation, database setup, and local troubleshooting were executed entirely by me.

 ## 🌟 About Me